Ahn Eak-tai: Europe

 On 8 April 1936, Ahn left New York City, and, upon landing in Europe, headed to Berlin.
 There he completed Aegukga, the new Korean national anthem, and sent it to a Korean independence movement organization in San Francisco called the "Korean People's Meeting".
 He also made final touches to the Symphonic Fantasy Korea.
 Ahn moved to Vienna, Austria to study under Bernhard Paumgartner, a famous composer and Beethoven interpreter.
 In 1937, Ahn went to Hungary to study under Zoltán Kodály, applying his teachings specifically to Asian music in composing the Symphonic Fantasy Korea.

 In 1937, Ahn was invited to Dublin, Ireland, to perform Symphonic Fantasy Korea.
 It easily won the Irish audience, as Ireland had been under British rule just as Korea was under the Japanese rule.
 He then went back to Vienna and met with the famous composer Richard Strauss to discuss his Symphonic Fantasy Korea.
 At the same time, Ahn was attending the Eötvös Loránd University on a scholarship from the Hungarian government, and, in 1939, Ahn graduated from the University.
 Complimenting Ahn on his talent, Strauss appointed Ahn to conduct a concert in Budapest in place of himself.
 Unfortunately, Ahn had spent so many hours in preparing for the concert that he collapsed during the last piece.
 Despite this, the Hungarian newspapers praised Ahn for his efforts.
 At Strauss's recommendation, the Rome Philharmonic Orchestra gladly accepted Ahn as its conductor; many other orchestras across Europe followed, and Ahn travelled all over Europe to perform.

 In December 1940, Ahn was invited to conduct the Berlin Philharmonic Orchestra.
 The German newspapers filled their articles about Ahn with generous praises.
 Ahn continued to conduct many famous orchestras in Europe.
 On one occasion, however, Ahn was barred from the Rome Philharmonic Orchestra for performing the Symphonic Fantasy Korea, which the Japanese government had deemed politically displeasing.
 Ahn found another place to work, the Orchestre de Paris, but he was forced to leave in 1944, when Paris was liberated from the German forces.
 He was then invited by the Spanish ambassador to conduct for the Orquestra Simfonica de Barcelona.

 During a social gathering, Ahn was introduced to Lolita Talavera (1915–2009), who had become a fervent fan of Ahn after seeing a film of one of his performances.
 Miss Talavera happened to be knowledgeable about the Japanese occupation of Korea, and Ahn felt understood.
-The two eventually became engaged, and, on 5 July 1946, Miss Talavera and Ahn were married, The two went to the island of Majorca, where Ahn founded the Orquesta Sinfónica de Mallorca.
+The two eventually became engaged, and, on 5 July 1946, Miss Talavera and Ahn were married, The two went to the island of Mallorca, where Ahn founded the Orquesta Sinfónica de Mallorca.
 In the same year, he sought to work in the United States, but his past association with Strauss, who was regarded as tainted by his work with the Nazi regime, obstructed his goal for two years; in the end, however, he was admitted into the Philadelphia Orchestra.